 - Physics I and II (lectures and laboratory)

 - Calculus I

-In addition to these courses stated, many dental schools also recommend a course in Biochemistry, Cell Biology, Microbiology, and a Behavior Science course (such as Psychology).
+In addition to these courses stated, many dental schools also recommends or requires a course in Biochemistry, Cell Biology, Microbiology, and a Behavior Science course (such as Psychology), Anatomy and Physiology.

 General Academic Preparation

 Dental school admissions committees recognize the importance of a liberal arts education which includes a strong foundation in the natural sciences, social sciences, humanities, and development of excellent communication skills.